Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 On 17 October 2022, a consultation process on reforming veterans’ legislation commenced.
 This consultation focused on the Productivity Commission’s recommendations in relation to the legislative framework for compensation and rehabilitation.
 This process ended on 14 November 2022.

-The October 2022–23 Budget included $9.5 million to ‘develop, and consult on, a pathway for simplification and harmonisation of veterans’ legislation’ (p.
+The October 2022–23 Budget included $9.5 million to ‘develop, and consult on, a pathway to simplify and harmonise veteran rehabilitation and compensation legislation’ (p.
 87).

 On 16 February 2023, Minister Keogh launched the ‘Veteran Legislation Reform Consultation Pathway’.
 The Pathway set out key elements of the proposed framework for the harmonisation of the schemes with an improved MRCA as the sole ongoing scheme and the VEA and DRCA being closed to new compensation claims.
 This consultation process ran until 12 May 2023.